Pennsylvania: Taxation

 Pennsylvania had the 15th-highest state and local tax burden in the nation as of 2012, according to the Tax Foundation.
 Residents paid a total of $83.7 billion in state and local taxes with a per capita average of $4,589 annually.
 Residents share 76% of the total tax burden.
 Many state politicians have tried to increase the share of taxes paid by out-of-state sources.
 Suggested revenue sources include taxing natural gas drilling as Pennsylvania is the only state without such a tax on gas drilling.
 Additional revenue prospects include trying to place tolls on interstate highways; specifically Interstate 80, which is used heavily by out of state commuters with high maintenance costs.

-Sales taxes provide 39% of the Commonwealth's revenue; personal income taxes 34%; motor vehicle taxes about 12%, and taxes on cigarettes and alcoholic beverages 5%.
+Sales taxes provide 39% of Pennsylvania's state revenue; personal income taxes 34%; motor vehicle taxes about 12%, and taxes on cigarettes and alcoholic beverages 5%.
 The personal income tax is a flat 3.07%.
 An individual's taxable income is based on the following eight types of income: compensation (salary); interest; dividends; net profits from the operation of a business, profession or farm; net gains or income from the dispositions of property; net gains or income from rents, royalties, patents and copyrights; income derived through estates or trusts; and gambling and lottery winnings (other than Pennsylvania Lottery winnings).

 Counties, municipalities, and school districts levy taxes on real estate.
 In addition, some local bodies assess a wage tax on personal income.
 Generally, the total wage tax rate is capped at 1% of income but some municipalities with home rule charters may charge more than 1%.
-Thirty-two of the Commonwealth's sixty-seven counties levy a personal property tax on stocks, bonds, and similar holdings.
+Thirty-two of Pennsylvania's sixty-seven counties levy a personal property tax on stocks, bonds, and similar holdings.
 With the exception of the city of Philadelphia, Pennsylvania, municipalities and school districts are allowed to enact a local earned income tax within the purview of Act 32.
 Residents of these municipalities and school districts are required to file a local income tax return in addition to federal and state returns.
 This local return is filed with the local income tax collector, a private collection agency appointed by a particular county to collect the local earned income and local services tax (the latter a flat fee deducted from salaried employees working within a particular municipality or school district).